numpy/numpy-tutorials/site/contributing.md

 This will execute all the notebooks and start a web server to view the rendered content locally.
-View the rendered site by opening the ``localhost:3000`` in your preferred browser.
+View the rendered site by opening the ``localhost:30xy`` in your preferred browser (the exact port number will be printed in your terminal).

 ## Adding your own tutorials